-At second think, I think it might make senses, as the purpose of an uber jar is a self-contained jar that can execute without needing anything else.
+At a second think, it might make senses, as the purpose of an uber jar is a self-contained jar that can execute without the need of anything else.

 It seems like there is a special handling for the

-scala-library when we built uber jar for scala.
-In order to make the jar can run by itself, we probably need to include the scala-library inside the jar.
+scala-library when we build uber jar for scala.
+In order to make the jar can run by itself, the fatjar probably needs to include the scala-library.

 It would be fine for most cases, if you don’t set

-true as the spark app will always use the jars with in the spark package in your enviroment first.
+true as the spark app will always use the jars shipped with spark package in your enviroment first.